oowenn/2022lolanalysis/README.md

 Our resulting best hyperparameters were `criterion='gini'`, `max_depth=3`, and `min_samples_split=48`.

 Our final model achieved a train accuracy of `0.978` test accuracy of `0.96`.
 It performs considerably better than our baseline model because it has achieved much higher accuracy without overfitting to the training data.

+#### Fairness Analysis

+We will evaluate our final model's F1-score between two groups:
+- Group 1: Red side teams
+- Group 2: Blue side teams

+##### Setup
+We will conduct the following hypothesis test:
+- Null: The model is fair.
+Its F1-score is the same for teams playing Red side and Blue side.
+- Alternative: The model is unfair.
+Its F1-score is higher for teams playing on Red side over Blue side.

+##### Results
+- P-value: 0.558

+<iframe
+  src="assets/red_blue_f1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+##### Conclusions
+With a p-value of 0.558, we fail to reject the null hypothesis.
+We cannot say that our model unfairly favors predicting one side over the other.